 The Queen recorded Prince Albert’s driving her on the ice in her Journal.
 Queen Victoria’s sleigh was put on public display for the first time in St George’s Hall at Windsor Castle as part of the Castle’s festive celebrations in 2008 – the royal sleigh was coloured in red and gold, lined with red velvet and decorated with ostrich plumes and silver bells, according to The Royal Collection’s press release of 10 December 2008.
 The Illustrated London News featured Queen Victoria driving at Windsor in her sledge in the winter of 1854.
 Prince Albert also used the lake as a place on which to take part in games of ice hockey.
 Queen Victoria apparently was taught how to skate by a tutor from Eton.

 The sledging tradition was continued by later generations of royal children – the children of George V and Queen Mary enjoyed sledging on the frozen lake at Sandringham – Princess Mary of Wales and Prince Henry, Duke of Gloucester, was photographed on the ice.
 Prince Albert did much to popularise the Christmas tree although the credit for its introduction to England from Germany rightly belongs to George III’s consort, Queen Victoria’s paternal grandmother, Queen Charlotte, something confirmed by the Hon.
 Georgina Townshend, state housekeeper at Windsor Castle in her recollections.
 Prince Albert is said to be the inspiration behind how the trees themselves were decorated, through the use of wax candles and ‘artificial snow’, even himself putting up a Christmas tree.
 At Christmas, Prince Albert helped to built snowmen “twice as tall as himself” (Christopher Hibbert, Queen Victoria, a Personal History, Pg 158).
-Seven of Queen Victoria’s children participated in a series of tableaux at Windsor Castle depicting the ‘Four Seasons’ to mark the fourteenth wedding anniversary of Queen Victoria and Prince Albert in 1854; the part of ‘Winter’ was played by Princess Louise, dressed in a white-topped hat with a Claus-like beard.
+Seven of Queen Victoria’s children participated in a series of tableaux at Windsor Castle depicting the ‘Four Seasons’ to mark the fourteenth wedding anniversary of Queen Victoria and Prince Albert in 1854; the part of ‘Winter’ was played by the Prince of Wales and Princess Louise, the Prince of Wales wearing a Claus-like beard and a cloak covered in material made to resemble snow.

 Queen Victoria spent the Christmas of 1861 at Osborne, the first of her widowhood, following the death of Prince Albert at Windsor on 14 December 1861.
 Queen Victoria was a highly skilled artist, sketching and painting winter scenes for example, of the landscape of the Scottish Highlands, such as a snowbound Glen Muick in 1869, or a sketch of a royal tea party caught in a snowstorm at Glen Beg in 1865.
 One of Queen Victoria’s dogs was a white collie named ‘Snowball’.
 Most notable, however, is perhaps Queen Victoria’s famous preference for a ‘white funeral’ and in fact, on that icy day at Frogmore in February 1901, snow (or “sleet”) began to fall when the burial service in the Royal Mausoleum was concluded.
 The artist Nicholas Chevalier sketched the Princess of Wales in a sleigh in the mid-1870s; Prince Francis, Duke of Teck was sketched making a snowball at Sandringham in 1866 – the drawing found its way into Queen Alexandra’s collection.
 A Mikmaq model bentwood sledge was presented to the Prince of Wales during his Canadian tour of 1860.At the time of the Russian imperial family’s house arrest at their residence of the Alexander Palace at Tsarskoye Selo outside St Petersburg, Tsar Nicholas II took to shovelling snow and was captured doing so in March 1917, in photographs which are preserved in the imperial family’s private albums.
 In earlier years, the imperial children had participated in traditional winter pastimes at Tsarskoye Selo, such as sledging, skiing, skating and shovelling snow, even climbing snow towers.